makandra/katapult/README.md

 - `transform` generator: Parses the application model into an internal representation, which will be turned into code by all the other generators.

+Note that the `katapult` binary is the only Rails-independent part of Katapult;
+everything else runs in the context of the Rails appplication.

 ### Suggested workflow
 When adding a feature to `katapult`, it will usually take you some time to figure out how exactly the generated code should look like.
 You'll be switching